accetto/headless-coding-g3/docker/xfce-nodejs/README-dockerhub.md

 - optional **Chromium** or **Firefox** browser with optional **plus features** (described in the [sibling image README][sibling-readme-xfce-firefox])
 - optional **screenshooting** and **thumbnailing** support

 There are also other, more subtle, optional features.
+Check the hook script `env.rc` if you are interested about them.

 You can build all possible variations of the images locally, but it would not be reasonable to do the same on Docker Hub.

-Therefore only the following image tags will be regularly built and published on Docker Hub (with `Node.js LTS` by default):
+Therefore only the following image tags will be regularly built and published on Docker Hub (with [Node.js][nodejs] `LTS` by default):

 - `latest` is identical to `vnc-novnc`